-- (1) Real Estate As a Countable Asset.
+(1) Real Estate As a Countable Asset.
 All real estate owned by the individual and the spouse, with the exception of the principal place of residence as described in 130 CMR 520.008(A), is a countable asset.
 The principal place of residence is subject to allowable limits as described in 130 CMR 520.007(G)(3).
-Business or nonbusiness property as described in 130 CMR 520.008(D) is a noncountable asset. - (2) Nine-month Exemption.
+Business or nonbusiness property as described in 130 CMR 520.008(D) ismay be a noncountable asset.

+(2) Nine-month Exemption.
 The value of such real estate is exempt for nine calendar months after the date of notice by the MassHealth agency, provided that the individual signs an agreement with the MassHealth agency within 30 days after the date of notice to dispose of the property at fair-market value.
-The MassHealth agency will extend the nine-month period as long as the individual or the spouse continues to make a good-faith effort to sell, as verified in accordance with 130 CMR 520.007(G)(4). - (3) Fair-market Value and Equity Value.
+The MassHealth agency will extend the nine-month period if the MassHealth agency determines as long as the individual or the spouse is continuingcontinues to make a good-faith effort to sell, as verified in accordance with 130 CMR 520.007(G)(4).

+(3) Fair-market Value and Equity Value.
 The fair-market value and equity value of all countable real estate owned by the individual and the spouse must be verified at the time of application and when it affects or may affect eligibility.
-For applications received on or after January 1, 2006, equity interest in the principal place of residence exceeding \$750,000 renders an individual ineligible for payment of nursing facility and other long-term-care services, unless the spouse of such individual or the individual's child who is younger than 21 years old or who is blind or permanently and totally disabled resides in the individual's home.
-The allowable equity interest amount will be adjusted annually, beginning in January 2011.
-The adjustment will be based year-to-year on the percentage increase in the Consumer Price Index.
+For applications received on or after January 1, 2006, equity interest in the principal place of residence exceeding the maximum equity limit, published in the Federal Register, \$750,000 renders an individual ineligible for payment of nursing facility and other long-term-care services, unless the spouse of such individual or the individual's child who is younger than -21 years old or who is blind or permanently and totally disabled resides in the individual's home.
+The allowable equity interest amount will beis adjusted annually, beginning in January 2011, The adjustment will be based year-to-year on the percentage increase in the Consumer Price Index.
+The current equity interest limit can be found on the MassHealth website at www.mass.gov/masshealth/eligtables.